alunodoisgte/prep/gmail/README.md

 # [⏪ Create Google Gmail Account](/README.md)

-> 🍎 Everyone as SkilStak™ needs a gmail account to
+> 🍎 Everyone at SkilStak™ needs a gmail account to
 > use.
 Under 13 we provide.
 Students 13 and over need to provide their
 > own.